 6.1 Management Fees and Bonus .

-Commencing six (6) months prior to the scheduled initial Train Substantial Completion Date, Energy Manager shall be entitled to (i) a monthly fee equal to one percent (1%) of the monthly Generation Margin (the “Monthly Management Fee”), PROVIDED that the Monthly Management Fee shall be no less than Twenty-Five Thousand Dollars ($25,000.00) per month (the “Monthly Fee Minimum”) [plus (ii) a credit fee of ten cents ($0.10) per MWh of Power sold out of Managed Capacity].
-[The Monthly Management Fee percentage shall be increased in proportion to any reduction of the Managed Capacity.]
+Commencing six (6) months prior to the scheduled initial Train Substantial Completion Date, Energy Manager shall be entitled to (i) a monthly fee equal to two percent (2%) of the monthly Generation Margin (the “Monthly Management Fee”), PROVIDED that the Monthly Management Fee shall be no less than Twenty-Five Thousand Dollars ($25,000.00) per month (the “Monthly Fee Minimum”).
+The Monthly Management Fee percentage shall be increased by [___] percent per [____] MW reduction of the Managed Capacity.
 The Monthly Fee Minimum is not subject to reduction or suspension due to unavailability of the Facility for any reason, including a Force Majeure Event or a reduction of Managed Capacity.

 Energy Manager shall also be entitled to an additional four percent (4%) of the amount of the aggregate monthly Generation Margin for that Contract Year that is in excess of a bonus threshold (the “Annual Fee Bonus Threshold”) of Seventy Million Dollars ($70,000,000.00) (prorated monthly for partial years) (the “Annual Fee Bonus”); PROVIDED that the Annual Fee Bonus can never be less than zero (0) and; PROVIDED FURTHER, that the Annual Fee Bonus shall be prorated (i) during the first Contract Year based upon the number of months for which each Train has been operating after the Train Substantial Completion Date for the respective Train, and (ii) for the number of months of the final Contract Year.